Restaurant Workflow

 Private Event Inquiry Follow-Up for Restaurants

-If your restaurant hosts buyouts, private dining, group bookings, or catering requests, the first operational risk is usually not demand.
-It is response speed.
-Event leads come in through forms, voicemails, DMs, and rushed phone calls, then sit while service is happening.
-Private-event inquiry follow-up automation fixes that narrow gap.
-It captures the important details, confirms the inquiry fast, alerts the right person, and keeps the thread moving until a human takes over the actual sales conversation.
+If your restaurant hosts buyouts, private dining, group bookings, or catering requests, the first operational risk is usually not demand — it is response speed.
+Event leads arrive through forms, voicemails, DMs, and rushed phone calls, then sit unanswered while service is happening.
+By the time your events lead sees the inquiry, the prospect has already reached out to another venue.
+Private-event inquiry follow-up automation fixes that narrow gap: it captures the key details, confirms the inquiry in under a minute, alerts the right person with a usable summary, and keeps the thread moving until a human takes over the actual sales conversation.

 What private-event inquiry automation should actually do